-INFRASTRUCTURE applications may be sponsored by Political subdivisions (municipalities, counties, townships) or other roadway jurisdictions.
+- ✓ INFRASTRUCTURE applications may include one infrastructure project only.
+Each project has a funding limit of \$250,000.
+The minimum for any single infrastructure project is \$25,000. - ✓ Infrastructure applications may be sponsored by Political subdivisions (municipalities, counties, townships) or other roadway jurisdictions.
 Schools and school districts may also apply for infrastructure projects provided they can demonstrate the ability to follow all Federal and State of Illinois policies, directives, and laws.
-Schools and School Districts will be required to follow GATA.
-Schools and municipalities must work together to determine the most beneficial improvements to best enable safe walking and bicycling for students.

-- ✓ Preliminary Engineering (PE) and/or Right-of-Way (ROW) costs will NOT be funded as part of the project. - ✓ All infrastructure projects must be obligated within 18 months of award announcement and construction completed and project closed by the end of three years from the date of award announcement. - ✓ No Federal Reimbursement will be allowed for work started and/or completed prior to Federal Authorization and/or a Notice to Proceed with a Contract Agreement.
+However, IDOT can only contract with local agencies as Sponsors of the project.
+Schools and municipalities must work together to determine the most beneficial improvements to best enable safe walking and bicycling for students. - ✓ Preliminary Engineering (PE) and/or Right-of-Way (ROW) costs will NOT be reimbursable as part of the project. - ✓ All infrastructure projects must be obligated within 18 months of award announcement and construction completed and project closed by the end of three years from the date of award announcement.

+No Federal Reimbursement will be Allowed for Work started and/or completed prior to Federal Authorization and/or a Notice to Proceed with a Contract Agreement.

-NON-INFRASTRUCTURE applications may include one non-infrastructure project only.
-A grantee designed project has a funding limit of \$100,000.
+- ✓ NON-INFRASTRUCTURE applications may include one non-infrastructure project only.
+Each project has a funding limit of \$100,000.
+The minimum for any single noninfrastructure project is \$2,500.
 New non-infrastructure mini grants have different funding levels, with some being dependent on the number of students participating.
-A structured mini grant project has a funding limit of \$25,000.
-The minimum for any single non-infrastructure project is \$2,500.
-Any government entity, school district or nonprofit organization may sponsor a non-infrastructure application.

-- ✓ Non-Infrastructure mini grants may also require the number of students expected to be reached with the programming.
+Any government entity, school district or nonprofit organization may sponsor a noninfrastructure application. - Non-Infrastructure mini grants may also require the number of students to be reached with the programming.
 Mini grants use this number to determine funding levels for each mini grant type.
-Documentation of the project's reach (number of students/participants) must be included with the final invoice. - ✓ All non-infrastructure projects must be completed, and invoices closed before the completion of a full school year.
-For example, if awards are announced in March 2023 the project must be complete and closed by May 2024 (end of one full school year). - ✓ All projects will be required to comply with applicable State and Federal requirements (including but not limited to) ADA, Title 23, NEPA, MUCTD, all procurement regulations, etc. - ✓ Because of the limited amount of federal funds that are available, scope or funding change requests that increase the amount of funds awarded cannot be approved. - ✓ Any unused SRTS funds remaining after the project is completed will be returned to the program.
+Documentation of the project's reach (number of students/participants) should be included with the final invoice. - ✓ All non-infrastructure projects must be completed, and invoices closed before the completion of two full school yeasr.
+For example, if awards are announced in March 2026 the project must be complete and closed by May 2028 (end of two full school years).

+- Permanently mounted solar powered speed feedback signs will be funded as infrastructure projects.
+Portable speed feedback trailers will NOT be funded during this cycle. - ✓ All projects will be required to comply with applicable State and Federal requirements (including but not limited to) ADA, Title 23, NEPA, MUCTD, all procurement regulations, etc. - ✓ Because of the limited amount of federal funds that are available, scope or funding change requests that increase the amount of funds awarded cannot be approved. - ✓ Any unused SRTS funds remaining after the project is completed will be returned to the program.
 They may not be used for additional work or another project.

-Electronic application packets must be received by this office by 4:30pm CST on the last day of application submittal (October 2, 2023).
+Electronic application packets must be received by this office by 4:30pm CST on the last day of application submittal.
 Hard-copy application packets are not required for this funding cycle.